 You can now purchase a PRINTABLE copy of this pattern bundled with 2 of our most popular Halloween sewing projects!
 Find out more information in the shop, or click below to buy it.

-Read the directions off of this page.
-To print it you can use a 3rd party service, like Print Friendly.
+Read the directions on this page.
+To print it, you can use a 3rd party service, like Print Friendly.

 This tote bag has a canvas bottom to make it nice and sturdy and a leather handle to dress it up a bit!
 Yep, a leather handle.
-Trust me it’s not complicated to add the touch of leather, Let me tell you a secret — it’s actually a leather belt blank that you can get at many craft stores for a about $5!
+Trust me; it’s not complicated to add the touch of leather; let me tell you a secret — it’s actually a leather belt blank that you can get at many craft stores for about $5!

 Here’s what you’ll need to make the bag: